sintayehu156/Nextjs_tailwindcss/README.md

 # Nextjs_tailwindcss
-Portfollio created using nextjs and Tailwind css
+Portfolio created using nextjs and Tailwind CSS